Stanford Presbyterian Church

 FOUNDED 1788

-New building & Remodels
+New Buildings & Remodels

 Stanford Presbyterian Manse remodeled in 2022